 Run Configurations Dialog

 - 5 minutes to read

-The Run Configurations dialog allows you to create, modify, and delete run configurations.
-This dialog opens when you click the button next to the Run Configuration drop-down menu on the main toolbar.
+To open the dialog, click the button next to the Run Configuration drop-down menu in the main toolbar.

 Run Configuration Settings

 The name of the configuration.
 TestCafe Studio displays this name in the sidebar of the Run Configurations dialog, as well as in the Run Configurations drop-down menu.

 Default report view

 Report view formats determine the content and appearance of run reports.
 The default installation of TestCafe Studio includes the following report formats: Grid, Dashboard, Json, List, Minimal, Spec and Xunit.
 Read this guide to learn about custom report formats.

 The Browsers section determines which browsers run tests when you use the run configuration.

 TestCafe Studio scans the user’s machine on startup to create a list of compatible local browsers.
 If you just installed a browser, and can’t find it in the list, restart TestCafe Studio.

 - Check a browser entry to add it to the run configuration.